-This section includes three options: No IP Address, Obtain an IP Address Automatically, and Use the Following IP Address.
+This section has three options: No IP Address, Obtain an IP Address Automatically, and Use the Following IP Address.

-No IP Address Select this option if the connection has no IP address.
-This is useful when the connection is operating under a bridge.
+No IP Address Select this option if the connection will have no IP address.
+This is useful if the connection operates under a bridge.

-Obtain an IP Address Automatically Select this option if the ISP requires the connection to obtain an IP address automatically.
-The server assigning the IP address also assigns a subnet mask address, which can be overridden by clicking in the "Override Subnet Mask" check box and entering another subnet mask address.
-Additionally, the DHCP lease can be renewed and/or released by clicking on the appropriate "DHCP Lease" button.
-The "Expires In" value displays how long until the DHCP lease expires.
+Obtain an IP Address Automatically Select this option if the network connection is required by the ISP to obtain an IP address automatically.
+The server assigning the IP address also assigns a subnet mask address, which can be overridden by entering another subnet mask address.

-Use the Following IP Address Select if the WAN connection is configured using a permanent (static) IP address.
-The ISP should provide this address, along with a subnet mask address, default gateway address, and, optionally, primary and secondary DNS server addresses.
+Use the Following IP Address Select this option if the network connection uses a permanent (static) IP address, then the IP address and subnet mask address.